 In the past most private used car sales were done at a local level.
+Title ownership would be signed over, and the vehicle registered by the buyer.
 Potential buyers were your neighbors, drivers a few miles down or even a 20-minute ride from your house.
 But today, people are selling their used vehicles online, which means potential buyers are from all over the U.S. You can sell your Florida SUV to someone in California.
 You can sell your New York minivan to an out-of-state buyer in Maryland.

 The used car market in the U.S. is already estimated at 41 million units annually